Abruptio placentae and other obstetric abnormalities increase the risk of morbidity or mortality for the woman, fetus, or neonate.

 Abruptio placentae may cause no or minimal symptoms and signs.

-The diagnosis should also be considered in women who have had abdominal trauma.
-If bleeding occurs during late pregnancy, placenta previa, which has similar symptoms, must be ruled out before pelvic examination is done; if placenta previa is present, examination may increase bleeding.
+Abruptio placentae should also be considered in women who have had abdominal trauma.
+If bleeding occurs during middle or late pregnancy, placenta previa Placenta Previa Placenta previa is implantation of the placenta over or near the internal os of the cervix.
+Typically, painless vaginal bleeding with bright red blood occurs after 20 weeks gestation.
+Diagnosis... read more , which has similar symptoms, must be ruled out before pelvic examination is done; if placenta previa is present, examination may increase bleeding.

 Fetal heart monitoring may detect a nonreassuring pattern or fetal death.